MLS on Apple TV

-MLS Season Pass is a subscription-based service on the Apple TV app, which carries live coverage of all MLS regular season and playoff matches, as well as coverage of the Leagues Cup, selected MLS Next and MLS Next Pro matches, studio programs, and other video content (including match replays and original programming).
-Under the new contracts, regionally televised matches have been discontinued, hence all matches stream globally with no blackout restrictions.
+MLS on Apple TV is a presentation of Major League Soccer carried by Apple TV (formerly Apple TV+).
+Introduced in the 2023 season, it encompasses coverage of all MLS matches, as well as the Leagues Cup, selected MLS Next and MLS Next Pro matches, studio programs, and other video content (including match replays and original programming).

+In 2023, Apple Inc. acquired the global over-the-top streaming rights to the league as part of a 10-year media rights agreement; under the new contracts, regionally televised matches were also discontinued, hence all matches stream globally with no blackout restrictions.

-A selection of matches each week are available to stream for free without a subscription.
-A non-exclusive linear television package of matches was sold to Fox Sports in the United States and Bell Media in Canada.
+Initially, all MLS content was part of a standalone subscription service known as MLS Season Pass; this package was separate from Apple TV+, although discounts were also available for Apple TV subscribers.
+Selected matches were made available to Apple TV+ subscribers, and some matches were also carried for free on the Apple TV app and other platforms without a subscription.
+A non-exclusive package of matches was sold to Fox Sports in the United States and Bell Media in Canada, to maintain a presence for the league on linear television and to promote the service.

 In 2025, MLS began to distribute MLS Season Pass to consumers via selected television providers in the United States.
+For the 2026 season, Apple discontinued the separate MLS Season Pass subscription and integrated all MLS content into the Apple TV service.